sharovatov/teamlead/codereview_en.md

 > At the global level we see that software inspection is still an effective method for detecting and removing defects.
 > However, whether it is cost-effective remains to be seen.

-So by the end of the last millennia there were only a few areas where «loading code -> running code -> checking results» cycle was more expensive than developers’ time spent on CR.
+By the end of the last millennia there were only a few areas where «loading code -> running code -> checking results» cycle was more expensive than developers’ time spent on CR.

 On the other side more and more automated defects detecting tools appeared:
 - compilers, interpreters and debuggers were providing more and more information